China gains hoist Asian stocks to two-year peak

 In commodity markets, oil prices were back under pressure after the resolution of an oilworkers strike in Norway and the resumption of production after a storm in the Gulf of Mexico.

-Gold held steep Friday gains at $1,927 an ounce as investors stuck with bets that U.S. stimulus would eventually arrive and drive inflation to the benefit of bullion.
+Gold XAU= held steep Friday gains at $1,929 an ounce as investors stuck with bets that U.S. stimulus would eventually arrive and drive inflation to the benefit of bullion.
+[GOL/]

 The U.S. bond market is closed on Monday for Columbus Day.

 Reporting by Tom Westbrook in Singapore.
-Additional reporting by Luoyan Liu and Winni Zhou; Editing by Sam Holmes & Shri Navaratnam
+Additional reporting by Luoyan Liu and Winni Zhou; Editing by Shri Navaratnam and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.